kimdurante/gis-workshop-waml-template/content/metadata.md

 ### Metadata Schemas

-The GIS infrastructure stores and publishes metadata in a variety of schemas so that data can be made availble within different environments.
+The GIS infrastructure stores and publishes metadata in a variety of schemas so that data can be made available within different environments.

 ![Workflow](https://github.com/kimdurante/geospatial-data-management/blob/main/images/MDWorkflow.jpg?raw=true)